theobald-software/theobald-software.github.io/_includes/_content/en/datasource-deltaq/customizing-check.md

 ### Settings in the{% if page.product == "xtract-is"%} Xtract{% endif %} DeltaQ Component

-When an RFC Destination is set up in SAP, the RFC destination and the RFC target system must be
+When an RFC Destination is set up in SAP, the RFC destination and the RFC target system must be entered.

 ![deltaq-tech-settings](/img/content/deltaq-tech-settings.png){:class="img-responsive"}